GavAng/graceful-labelling/README.md

 ## Codebase

-I have created an in-depth and interactive exploration of the codebase in `tutorial.ipynb`.
-As long as you have the above packages installed in your environment the jupyter notebook should run with no issues.
+I have created an in-depth and interactive exploration of the codebase in `tutorial.ipynb` - as long as you have the above packages installed in your environment the jupyter notebook should run with no issues.
+Note that while the tutorial does not explain the mathematics taking place there is still lots to get out of the visualisations and simplicity of the code.